Kyle Filipowski

-Kyle Jarred "Flip" Filipowski (born November 7, 2003) is an American college basketball player for the Duke Blue Devils of the Atlantic Coast Conference (ACC).
-He was a consensus five-star recruit and one of the top players in the 2022 class.
+Kyle Jarred "Flip" Filipowski (born November 7, 2003) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+He played college basketball for the Duke Blue Devils.
+Filipowski was a consensus five-star recruit and one of the top players in the 2022 class.

-High school career
+Early life

-Filipowski first attended Minisink Valley High School in Slate Hill, New York.
+Born in Middletown, New York, Filipowski first attended Minisink Valley High School in Slate Hill, New York.
 He transferred after his freshman year to Fordham Preparatory School in The Bronx.
-After his sophomore year, he transferred to Wilbraham & Monson Academy in Wilbraham, Massachusetts.
+After his sophomore year, Filipowski reclassified and transferred to Wilbraham & Monson Academy in Wilbraham, Massachusetts.
 He was the Gatorade Basketball Player of the Year for Massachusetts in 2021.
-He was ineligible to play in the 2022 McDonald's All-American Boys Game due to being a fifth year player.
+Filipowski was ineligible to play in the 2022 McDonald's All-American Boys Game due to being a fifth-year player.

-Recruiting

 Filipowski was a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
 On July 29, 2021, he committed to playing college basketball for Duke.

+College career

+Freshman season (2022–2023)

+On January 11, 2023, Filipowski scored a double-double 28 points and 15 rebounds in a 77–69 win over Pittsburgh.
+On February 14, 2023, Filipowski scored 22 points and 6 rebounds in a 68–64 victory against Notre Dame.
+On March 4, 2023, Filipowski scored another double-double of 22 points and 13 rebounds in a 62–57 win over arch-rival North Carolina.
+On March 11, 2023, Filipowski scored 20 points and 10 rebounds in a 59–49 victory against Virginia in the championship game of the ACC Tournament, while also being named Tournament MVP.
+As a freshman, Filipowski averaged 15.1 points and nine rebounds per game, and led Division I freshmen with 16 double-doubles.
+After the end of his freshman season, he was named ACC Rookie of the Year.
+Despite being a projected first round selection in the 2023 NBA draft, Filipowski opted to return for his sophomore season.
+He underwent hip surgery in April 2023, to repair malformed hip joints atop both legs.